We made it! The kitchen’s cosmetic procedures are complete!

 OHMYGOSH, it was so much worse than I worried about!
 I went to bed right after publishing the week #5 post.
 Within an hour, I was full blown sick complete with major shivering.
 I barely left the bed Thursday-Saturday.
 Sunday I FINALLY felt just well enough to be bored and had an exciting trip to the living room to watch football.
 Monday was my first foray outside of the house, and only because we had a funeral to attend.

 And despite all that, the kitchen area now looks like this…

 As always, Corey was my hero!
 He pulled up last week’s blog post and worked through the list in between making me endless cups of Throat Coat tea and doing anything else I or Maddie needed.
-He’s a One Room Challenge veteran and had no intention of letting us miss the deadline.
+He’s a One Room Challenge veteran and had no intention of letting us miss the reveal date.